slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"To stay youthful, stay useful.*
--->
+> *"As I have not worried to be born, I do not worry to die."  -- Federico Garcia Lorca* -->

 > *"A man that lives from memories becames old.
 One that lives from projects remains young."